 Other rare variants of MS do exist these including, Devic's neuromyelitis optica, Balo's concentric Sclerosis, Schilder's disease and Marburg MS. Although rare, the variants are important as they often arise in the differential diagnosis for severe and acute MS presentations.

-INS is currently unable to offer face-to-face services.
-However, we are continuing to support our clients and carers by offering virtual group sessions via Zoom videolink - please see below for details of our current programme.
+INS is making plans to resume more face-to-face services.
+We continue to support our clients and carers by offering virtual group sessions via Zoom videolink - please see below for details of our current programme.

 Multiple sclerosis (MS) is the most widespread disabling neurological disorder affecting young adults.
 In the UK there are more than 100,000 people diagnosed with MS.